barweiss45/barweiss45.github.io/_posts/2024-09-14-acyclic-dependency-principle.md

 ---
 layout: post
-title: "Acyclic Dependency Principle - ADP"
+title: "Software Development - Acyclic Dependency Principle - ADP"
 author: Barry
 ---

-## Overview
 The acyclic dependency principle (ADP) is a software development principle that manages how different parts of software depend on each other.

 ADP means that parts of software can't depend on each other in a circle.
 This helps make sure that if you change one part of the software, it doesn't break another part.